uvicpraxis/uvicpraxis.github.io/gpms.md

 When pertinent, tag the option with "implicit" when characters are implicitly coded and "explicit" when they are explicitly coded.
 As Adrienne Shaw et al. (2025) note, these selections are a fraught process, and thus we will corect and update this controlled vocabulary as the GPFC unfolds.

+Use the "Gameplay Footage Note" to further describe the player character(s).

 Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to substantiate metadata about player characters.

 <details>